sematext/docs/docs/experience/user-satisfaction.md

 #### User Satisfaction Levels

-We show the satisfaction level most prominently in our user interface because it gives you a better idea of how your visitors perceive the website performance.
+We show the satisfaction level most prominently in our user interface because it gives you the best idea of how your visitors perceive the website performance.
 The different levels are based on the Apdex score:

 | Level        | Min  | Max  |
 |--------------|------|------|